splunk/public-o11y-docs/synthetics/test-config/built-in-variables.rst

 Request variables for API Tests
 ========================================
-Splunk Synthetic Montoring provides the following set of request variables you can use in your API Tests:
+Splunk Synthetic Monitoring provides the following set of request variables you can use in your API Tests:

 .. list-table::
    :header-rows: 1